Battle of Delhi (1757)

-Battle of Delhi (1757) was fought on 11 August 1757 between the Maratha Empire under the command of Raghunath Rao and the Rohillas under the command of Najib-ud-Daula, who was under the Afghan suzerainty and simultaneously the "Pay Master" of what remained of the Mughal Army.
+The Battle of Delhi in 1757 also referred to as the Second Battle of Delhi, was fought on 11 August 1757 between the Maratha Confederacy under the command of Raghunath Rao and the Rohillas under the command of Najib-ud-Daula, who was under the Afghan suzerainty and simultaneously the "Pay Master" of what remained of the Mughal Army.
+By 1757, Delhi was ruled indirectly by the Marathas.
 The battle was waged by the Marathas for the control of Delhi, the Mughal capital which was invaded by Rohilla chief Najib-ud-Daula, as a consequence of the fourth invasion of India by Ahmad Shah Abdali.

 Background

 Ahmad Shah Durrani invaded North India for the fourth time in early 1757.
 He entered Delhi in January 1757 and kept the Mughal emperor under arrest.
 On his return in April 1757, Abdali re-installed the Mughal emperor Alamgir II on the Delhi throne as a titular head.
 However, the actual control of Delhi was given to Najib-ud-Daula, who had promised to pay an annual tribute of two million rupees to Abdali.
 Najib had also assisted Abdali in his fourth invasion and had already won the trust of the Afghan emperor.
 It can be said that he worked as the agent of Abdali in Delhi court.
 So, Najib was now the de facto ruler of Delhi with Alamgir II as a puppet emperor in his control.

 The Mughal emperor and his wazir Imad-ul-Mulk were alarmed by these developments.
 Being a vasal and paying tributary of Marathas, he requested the Marathas to help them get rid of Abdali's agents in Delhi.